Officer Roles and Responsibilities

 • Ensure that all rally hosts have a “mentor” to assist as needed.

-• Assist the president in developing the 2025 rally calendar to learn CAC’s event planning process and tools.
+• Understand CAC’s event planning process and tools.

 2ND VICE PRESIDENT